-Engaging an energy efficiency consultant for an energy audit of your pub will help to identify which measures are right for your site, how much they will cost and importantly how much they will save.
+Engaging an energy efficiency consultant for an energy audit of your pub will help to identify which energy saving tips are right for your site, how much they will cost, and importantly how much they will save.

 Originally published in the Australian Hotelier Magazine.